How to Insulate a Roof and an Attic

 Materials used for roof insulation and their prices

-As with blown-in cellulose, blown-in fiberglass can fill all the space inside the roof.
+As with blown-in cellulose, blown-in fibreglass can fill all the space inside the roof.
 However, its degree of insulation per inch is lower and only reaches 2.85 per inch of thickness.
-It must however be noted that it is better for thermal insulation than batt insulation, whilst also being resistant to fire and humidity.
-The average price for blown-in fiberglass is $0.85/square foot.
+It must, however, be noted that it is better for thermal insulation than batt insulation, whilst also being resistant to fire and humidity.
+The average price for blown-in fibreglass is $0.85/square foot.

-Lastly, you can also choose batt insulation (fiberglass or rockwool).
+Lastly, you can also choose batt insulation (fibreglass or rock wool).
 This material has an insulation factor of R-3.3 per inch of thickness.
-It is resistant to fire, humidity, mold and parasites.
+It is resistant to fire, humidity, mould and parasites.
 It also provides a good energy performance in addition to having a good price/quality ratio.
 The average price for batt insulation is $1 /square foot.

 Note that there are other options for insulation materials, such as hemp, polyurethane and expanded cork.

 To learn about the average prices of insulation materials, check out our article "The cost of insulation".